 - Modern diagnostically designed assessments can provide data to inform instruction in about the same amount of time as a screener, particularly when these are online and scoring and reporting are accomplished in real-time.

 - Today’s classrooms are more academically challenging because the students are at radically different learning levels and have more diverse backgrounds.
-The stakes are also higher: students need more academic skills today in order to be financially independent.
+The stakes are also higher: students need more academic skills today in order to be successful in college and career.

-Because of #2 above, traditional RtI models are often less effective.
-When a school has only 40-50% proficiency in math, this means that 30-40% of the students are more than a year behind.
+Note that because of COVID-19, traditional RtI models are often less effective.
+When a classroom of students has only 40-50% proficiency in math, 30-40% of the students are more than a year behind.
 This means a traditional pull-out program cannot accommodate the number of students who need support.
 Take a look at “Choosing an Assessment: Data-Driven Personalized Learning” for more information.